rahulgupta-nitjsr/ScreenTimeBalance_App/README.md

 ---

-## Product Management Approach

-This project demonstrates a comprehensive product management methodology that balances strategic vision with tactical execution:

-### Strategic Planning
-- **Market Research**: Competitive analysis and user persona development
-- **Product-Market Fit**: Validated problem-solution fit through user research
-- **Success Metrics**: Defined KPIs aligned with business objectives
-- **Roadmap Planning**: Feature prioritization based on user value and technical feasibility

-### Technical Leadership
-- **Architecture Decisions**: Technology stack selection with cost-benefit analysis
-- **Quality Standards**: 90% test coverage and 95% pass rate requirements
-- **Development Methodology**: Feature-driven development with automated testing
-- **Risk Management**: Comprehensive testing framework to mitigate technical risks

-### Cross-Functional Collaboration
-- **Design Integration**: UI/UX specifications aligned with technical capabilities
-- **Stakeholder Communication**: Clear documentation for development teams
-- **Quality Assurance**: Automated testing pipeline with quality gates
-- **Compliance**: Privacy and security frameworks for regulatory requirements

-### Execution Excellence
-- **Feature Specifications**: 16 detailed features with acceptance criteria
-- **Implementation Planning**: Step-by-step development roadmap
-- **Testing Strategy**: 180 automated test cases with comprehensive coverage
-- **Documentation**: Complete technical and business documentation

----

 *This project demonstrates a structured approach to product development, from initial concept to implementation-ready specifications.
-The focus is on user-centered design, behavioral science, and creating positive experiences around digital wellness while maintaining high standards for technical execution and quality assurance.*
+The focus is on user-centered design, behavioral science, and creating positive experiences around digital wellness.*